fjcmontenegro/notes/ts-react-eslint-prettier.md

 }
 ```

 That's it!
 If you run the project and get a ton of errors, that's a good thing!
-When the `create-react-app` command created that code, it wasn't aware of the ESLint rules of our style, so naturally it contains errors.
-Thanks to Prettier, just opening the files with errors and hitting save should fix most of the problems.
+When the `create-react-app` command created that code, it wasn't aware of our ESLint rules, so naturally it contains errors.
+The problematic files are usually `src\App.tsx`, `src\index.tsx` and `src\reportWebVitals.ts`.
+Thanks to Prettier, simply opening the files and hitting save should fix most of the problems.

 ## BONUS: Add Sass and FontAwesome icons just for fun